 FY doctors joining us in August each year spend their first day learning about the hospital, our systems and facilities.
 This is always a pressurised day, but we hope it is also fun!
 In order to minimise the amount of information which we expect trainees to remember, we provide an electronic resource which can be used before commencement of the post to familiarise the trainee with our systems, and later as an aide memoir.

-Doctors will spend 6 months in each of two blocks – medicine & surgery, including some acute care*, before moving to their FY2 year.
+Doctors will spend 4 months in each of three blocks – medicine & surgery, and acute care, before moving to their FY2 year.

 Doctors will gain experience in at least two different medical speciality wards and medical receiving, taking an active role in patient care.
 Rotas will cover day, evening and weekend work as well as weekend nights